perrigow/doubles/README.md

-# Wednesday Night Doubles (WND)
+# AJ and Dennis Gregory Memorial Doubles
-This project holds the source code for the AJ &amp; Dennis Gregory Memorial League website.
+This project holds the source code for the AJ &amp; Dennis Gregory Memorial Doubles League website.
 The website is built with [Jekyll](https://jekyllrb.com/), a static site generator written in Ruby by Tom Preston-Werner and takes advantage of the [Liquid](https://shopify.github.io/liquid/) templating language to build layouts and pages.
 The site gets auto-deployed to GitHub Pages.